chilejay7/React-Portfolio/README.md

 This is a professional portfolio about the developer built using React.
 The portfolio provides an About section with personal information.
 It also features a Portfolio section that showcases current and past projects.
 A contact form has been included that delivers messages and provides visitors with an opportunity to send a message.
 The deployed application can be found here: [React Portfolio](https://cburkreactportfolio.netlify.app/).

 ![Portfolio](./public/assets/react_portfolio.png)

-## Features

-- **Responsive Design:** The portfolio is built with responsiveness in mind, ensuring a seamless experience across various devices.

-- **Project Showcase:** Display projects with project descriptions, technologies used, and links to live demos or repositories.

-- **About Me:**

 ## Technologies Used